Blonde (2022 film): Plot

 Six-year-old Norma Jeane Mortenson is raised by her mentally unstable mother, Gladys Pearl Baker.
-On her seventh birthday in 1933, Norma Jeane is given a framed picture of a man which Gladys claims was her father.
+On her seventh birthday in 1933, Norma Jeane is given a framed picture of a man Gladys claims was her father.
 Later that night, a fire breaks out in Hollywood Hills.
-Gladys attempts to drive Norma Jeane up there, saying that her friend who owns a fire proof mansion lives there.
-However, she is forced to go back at the orders of the police.
-Norma asks her mother why her father left them, which enraged Gladys, who starts to cry, shout and hit Norma.
-Back home, Gladys runs a bath and forces Norma to get in, despite her protests that its too hot.
-While giving Norma Jeane a bath, an enraged Gladys tries to drown her.
-Norma Jeane flees to the house of her neighbor, Miss Flynn, who promises she will be fine.
-Days later, Norma Jeane is sent to an orphanage while Gladys is admitted to a mental hospital, having been declared unfit to raise a child.
+Gladys attempts to drive Norma Jeane there, saying a friend with a fireproof mansion lives nearby, but is forced to return by police.
+When Norma asks why her father left, Gladys becomes enraged, crying, shouting, and hitting her.
+Back home, Gladys runs a bath and forces Norma Jeane in despite her protests, then tries to drown her.
+Norma Jeane flees to her neighbor Miss Flynn, and days later is sent to an orphanage while Gladys is admitted to a mental hospital.

-In the 1940s, Norma Jeane has become a pin-up model under the stage name "Marilyn Monroe," featuring on magazine covers and calendars.
-While trying to get a break into the acting world, she is raped by film studio president Mr. Z. In 1951, she auditions for the role of Nell in Don't Bother to Knock; the audition goes awry when she breaks down and leaves in tears, but impresses the casting director enough to give her the part.
-As her career steadily rises, she meets Charles "Cass" Chaplin Jr. and Edward G. "Eddy" Robinson Jr., and becomes a lover to both.
-Norma Jeane lands her breakout role in 1953 with Niagara, but after she is spotted in public with Cass and Eddy, her agent requests that she limit her appearances with them in public, which upsets her as she feels that her Marilyn persona is just a role and not her real self.
+In the 1940s, Norma Jeane becomes a pin-up model under the name "Marilyn Monroe," appearing on magazine covers and calendars.
+While trying to break into acting, she is raped by studio head Mr. Z. In 1951, she auditions for Don't Bother to Knock; though she breaks down, she impresses the casting director and is given the part.
+As her career rises, she meets Charles "Cass" Chaplin Jr. and Edward G. "Eddy" Robinson Jr., becoming a lover to both.
+She gains wider fame with Niagara, but her agent urges her to limit public appearances with them, upsetting her as she feels the Marilyn persona is not her real self.

-Norma Jeane becomes pregnant by Cass, much to her delight, but decides to get an abortion out of fear of the child possibly inheriting her mother's mental issues.
-Cass supports her decision.
-On the day of the appointment, she changes her mind, but her pleas to cancel the appointment are ignored.
-After, she breaks things off with Cass and Eddy.
-She later meets Joe DiMaggio, a retired athlete who sympathizes with her when she expresses her desire to leave Hollywood and become a more serious actress in New York City.
-As Norma Jeane begins Gentlemen Prefer Blondes, she receives a letter from a man claiming to be her father.
-She feels disconnected from her onscreen performance at the film's premiere, saying it is not her.
-She returns to her hotel room, having been told that someone is waiting for her.
-Expecting it to be her father, she instead finds DiMaggio, who proposes to her, which she accepts reluctantly.
+Norma Jeane becomes pregnant by Cass and, fearing the child may inherit her mother's condition, decides on an abortion.
+Though she changes her mind on the day, her pleas are ignored.
+She later ends her relationships with Cass and Eddy.
+She meets Joe DiMaggio, who sympathizes with her desire to leave Hollywood and pursue serious acting in New York City.
+During Gentlemen Prefer Blondes, she receives a letter from a man claiming to be her father.
+Feeling detached from her performance at the premiere, she returns to her hotel expecting to meet him, but instead finds DiMaggio, who proposes; she accepts reluctantly.